GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 so the replicated visual properties also include a sync token.
 The Viz compositor uses this sync token to wait for all the local frame tree fragments to submit a compositor frame with the current sync token.
-This process avoids, to avoid mixing compositor frames with different visual properties.
+This process avoids mixing compositor frames with different visual properties.

 ## The immutable fragment tree